|Type:||Box Plate Camera|

 The original carton has a printed label and picture of the camera, but no makers name.
 The box itself is in good condition, but shows some water staining and wear on the end tabs.
 The main face with its red label is in good condition, although the original blue colour has faded.

 This example came from the US.
-However it got there after being discovered in a house in Kent (mother-in-law of the seller).
+However it got there after being discovered in a house in Kent, UK (mother-in-law of the seller).

 I originally had a second example of the camera with a box, which I sold to another collector.
 The camera appeared to be identical.
 The box was in plain brown cardboard with direct printing onto the surface in black ink.
 Like the example described here, it also stated 'British Made' and had the same registered design number, but no manufacturer markings.